 Patricia Mathis has been employed at Schooler Funeral Home for two and a half years as a Funeral Ambassador.
 Patricia has the opportunity of making a difference in the lives of families we serve while assisting with visitations, rosaries, masses, funeral and/or memorial services.
 Pat retired after 44 ½ years as the Director of Opportunity School.
 She has two children, 4 grandchildren and two great-grandchildren.
 She spends quality time reading, shopping and traveling with family.
 Pat is also very involved in her church; St. John Baptist and she plays active roles in many civic organizations of the city.

 Sarah started at Schooler Funeral Home in July 2017.
-She is married to her husband Ricky, together they have two sons, Travis and Tripp whom are very active in West Texas Youth Baseball.
-In her spare time, she enjoys cheering on her sons at their baseball games, playing with her dog Gunner, travelling, and spending time with family.
+She has two sons, Travis and Tripp whom are very active in West Texas Youth Baseball.
+In her spare time, she enjoys watching her boys baseball games, playing with her dog Gunner, travelling, reading and spending time with family.

 is from Western Oklahoma, where she served her community as a paramedic for